 Wildlife Management Areas

-A number of wildlife management areas offer free camping.
+A number of wildlife management areas also offer free camping.
 As with any area, rules and regulations are going to differ dramatically depending on the location.
 It will be necessary to research each place before planning to spend the night.
 We have had success staying at many wildlife management areas and this can be a great way to travel.

 Free campsites are abundant if you know where to look.
 Some states are going to be more difficult than others (I’m looking at you Ohio!).
 But it is possible to find some form of free camping in every state.
-Here are our top resources for finding free camping:
+In fact, we’ve done it.

 Freecampsites.net is our go-to website for free camping.
 All types kinds of camping are listed here including dry, primitive, and stealth camping.
 The site looks dated, does not have an app and is not mobile friendly.
 However, this is the most comprehensive list of free campsites that we have found.
 Free-campsites.net content is completely user-submitted.